 On the way home, I’ll have expanded my rollaboard to make room for souvenirs (typically wine and clothes!) that I bought while traveling.
 So, I’ll check the rollaboard and carry-on the backpack and Longchamp.

-A Few Notes About Luggage
+5 – A Few More Notes About Luggage

 If you can’t carry it, don’t bring it.
 I can’t tell you how many times I’ve come across stairs when traveling abroad, either to get onto a connecting flight or at train stations.
 If you’re luggage is too big to carry, you’re packing too much.
 That’s why it’s best to distribute the weight among two carry-on sized bags (three if you count the fold up bag you brought along).